hellmarbecker/blog/_drafts/2024-03-01-new-in-druid-29-exporting-query-results.markdown

 Ingest the _wikipedia_ sample data following the instructions using either [classic batch](https://druid.apache.org/docs/latest/tutorials/#load-data) or [SQL ingestion](https://druid.apache.org/docs/latest/tutorials/tutorial-msq-extern).

-Then go to the query tab in the Druid console.
+Then go to the `Query` tab in the Druid console.

 ## Exporting data